ColorCoded Labs

 About Page Wireframe — Mission, Values, and Team Structure

-The biggest system-level change was introducing a neutral foundation.
 The original palette had no rest states — every brand color was fully saturated, and there was nothing in the system that signaled "quiet."
-I added three.
+I added three foundation tones that gave the brand somewhere to land.

 Xiketic